-Ruah was composed for and is dedicated to Reneé Siebert, who premiered and the recorded it with the Prism Chamber Orchestra in March, 1987.
+Ruah was composed for and is dedicated to Reneé Siebert, who premiered and recorded it with the Prism Chamber Orchestra in March 1987.
 Its composition was made possible in part by an NEA Composer Fellowship and by a residency at the Virginia Center for the Creative Arts.
-The second movement was choreographed by Kate Johnson of the Paul Taylor Dance Company and presented at New York’s City Center in May, 1989.
-The flute and piano version, also composed at the VCCA, was premiered by Reneé and Cynthia Siebert at the 1994 National Flute Association meeting in Kansas City, Mo.–JS
+The second movement was choreographed by Kate Johnson of the Paul Taylor Dance Company and presented at New York’s City Center in May 1989.
+The flute and piano version, also composed at the VCCA, was premiered by Reneé and Cynthia Siebert at the 1994 National Flute Association meeting in Kansas City, Missouri.–JS

 From the first movement, “Soaring,” which portrayed all manner of things in flight from the tiniest creatures to the most majestic angels, through the pensive second movement and on to the work’s final movement, “Impassioned,” flutist and orchestra breathed as one being.
 Conductor Cal Stewart Kellogg’s solid musicianship held in one hand complete control of his orchestra, and in the other full understanding of this remarkable opus.

 The work is all about air.
 “Ruah” is a Hebrew word meaning “breath.”
 With flawless technique, Stern executed wide, leaping intervals, interspersed flutterings, and haunting, silver-threaded melodies.
 Did the work inspire the performer to such heights?
 Or did the performer bring physicality to mystic beauty?
 The answer is: both.”